 This site contains information about chronic UTI that will help you understand this condition.
 Once educated, we encourage you to become proactive in your own health by asking questions, starting an open conversation with your doctor and sharing information about chronic UTI.

 The answer is, YES!
 If you have UTI symptoms but your test results come back negative, you have good reason to question these tests.
 Current gold standard UTI testing is being used for a purpose it was not originally designed for.
 Inadequate testing could be a major underlying contributor to the development of chronic UTI and other undiagnosed Lower Urinary Tract Symptoms (LUTS).
-Read more about UTI testing
+Read more about UTI testing.
+You can also download our UTI factsheet here and share it with your doctor.

 If you live in Australia and you suspect you have a chronic UTI, it’s highly unlikely you will be accurately diagnosed, let alone receive appropriate treatment.
 However, the good news is a growing number of proactive and educated Australians are now being diagnosed and properly treated for chronic UTI.
 Read more about how they are doing this.